Tamburasca/HarpsichordTuning/README.md

 is calculated from f<sub>0</sub> and B and compared to the measured spectrum by minimizating the L1-norm of the coefficient vector.
 For the moment I employ the module [scipy.optimize.brute](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.brute.html), it'll catch the minimum, darn sure.
+The L-BFGS-B minimizer is equally fast, but doesn't converge sometime owing to local minima.

 ### Features